moe-mizrak/laravel-prompt-alchemist/README.md

 #### Generate Function List
 In order to generate function list (functions.yml), you can either:

-##### Manually create function signatures
+##### Manually create function list
 Create function signatures **manually** using your chosen naming convention in a **flat associative array structure**.
 <br/>

-ℹ️ Ensure coherence with **function_signature_mapping**, which aligns your naming practices with the package format for integration. (**Note:** Please refer to !!HERE link function signature!! section for which function signatures should be defined in function list yml file for better performance)
+ℹ️ Ensure coherence with **function_signature_mapping**, which aligns your naming practices with the package format for integration.
+(**Note:** Please refer to [Define Function Signature Mapping](#define-function-signature-mapping) section for which function signatures should be defined in function list yml file for better performance)
 - Create yml file for function list with any preferred naming and directory.
 <br/>